The following Corporation Tax guidance note by Tolley provides comprehensive and up to date tax information covering:

 Although it is generally the responsibility of promoters of avoidance schemes to provide HMRC with details of a notifiable scheme, end users of notifiable schemes also have responsibilities under the DOTAS regime.

 This guidance note considers the responsibilities of end users.
-For a summary of the DOTAS regime, see the Disclosure of tax avoidance schemes (DOTAS) – overview guidance note.
-For more on which schemes are notifiable in relation to the various taxes, see the DOTAS – what is a notifiable scheme? guidance note.
+For a summary of the DOTAS regime, see the Disclosure of Tax Avoidance Schemes (DOTAS) – Overview guidance note.
+For more on which schemes are notifiable in relation to the various taxes, see the DOTAS – what is notifiable? guidance note.

 If a notifiable scheme has no promoter resident in the UK to which HMRC can apply the disclosure requirements, the responsibility to disclose details of the scheme shifts to the end user, ie any person entering into a transaction that forms part of the scheme in question.
 Alternatively, any non-UK promoter may voluntarily disclose details of the scheme to HMRC, removing that obligation from end users.

 In the case of income tax, corporation tax, capital gains tax and National Insurance contributions (NICs), if the scheme has been developed in-house, it may still have to be disclosed, but this obligation usually only arises if the end user receiving the tax or NICs advantage arising from the scheme is not an individual or a small or medium-sized business.
-The exception is where the scheme comes within the employment income hallmark, where an in-house scheme would always have to be disclosed.
+The exception is where the scheme comes within the employment income hallmark (see the DOTAS – what is notifiable? guidance note for more details of this exception and the definition of SME), where an in-house scheme would always have to be disclosed.
 Where the tax advantage sought is inheritance tax, stamp duty land tax, or the annual tax on enveloped dwellings, there is no exception for notifiable schemes developed in-house.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.